ypriverol/github-paper/document/manuscript.md

 enabling users to embed gists in any text field that supports JavaScript.

 ## Rule 10.
-Periodically check existing open source projects
+Use GitHub to be social: follow and watch

 One of the main tasks of scientists is to actively follow the developments in their field.
 Analogously, scientific programmers need to revise